ON THE BACK OF THOUGHT

 Yet, if we identify or let a heavy thought run its course, we could easily find ourselves at war, at odds, and separated further from the person or country we’re trying to win over.
 Separated from the ballast of mass found within our physiological being, we have no ballast, no sense of belonging.

 In some ways, we do the light and antigravity thing exceedingly well.
-We’re so obsessed with it that we run away with ourselves.
+We’re so obsessed with it we run away with ourselves.
 Chin up.
 Cheer up, knock it out of the park.
 Only one way to go, and that’s to the top… adrenalin junkies, high divers, paragliders, and surfers that land the highest wave, up, up, and away.
 We can’t wait to get up there, and we can’t get enough.

 The art and science of yoga have become about how far we can stretch and how supple we are.
 Union with the cosmological self is now bastardised into a competitive sport.